Climate Change

 The SARB’s climate change workstreams are coordinated by a steering committee and managed by different departments in the central bank.

-The SARB’s climate strategy and work programme is guided by the recommendations of the Network for Greening of the Financial System (NGFS), as informed by the Financial Stability Board and the Group of Twenty.
-In January 2024, Deputy Governor Fundi Tshazibana was announced as the Vice Chair of the NGFS for a period of twoyears.
-Locally, the SARB closely coordinates its work with National Treasury and regulators through the Intergovernmental Sustainable Finance Group.
+The SARB’s climate strategy and work programme is guided by the recommendations of theNetwork for Greening of the Financial System (NGFS), the Sustainable Insurance Forum (SIF), the Financial Stability Board and the Group of Twenty.
+In January 2024, Deputy Governor Fundi Tshazibana was announced as the Vice Chair of the NGFS (until June 2026), and in December 2025 as Chair of the SIF.
+Locally, the SARB closely coordinates its work with National Treasury and regulators through the Intergovernmental Sustainable Finance Working Group.

 A climate-resilient financial system